Hardware Setup

 Here you can:

-• Prohibit device connection to the terminal – this setting applies only to new devices.
-You can activate this option after connecting all necessary tablets to prevent unauthorized connections.
+• Prevent connection of devices to the endpoint – this setting only applies to new devices.
+You can activate this option after connecting all necessary tablets to avoid unauthorized connections.

-• View the list of Connected Devices – a list of all connected tablets is displayed.
-The displayed information includes the device name and the last connection time to the terminal.
-To disconnect the tablet and reset its pairing, click Forget Device.
+• View the list of Connected devices to see all connected tablets.
+The displayed information includes the device name and the last time it connected to the terminal.
+To disconnect a tablet and reset its pairing, click Forget device.

-• View the Blocked devices list.
-To block a device during connection, press Block device on the one-time code screen.
+• View the list of Blocked devices.
+To block a device, click Block device during connection, on the screen with the one-time code.